SerCom-KC/cartoon-network-schedule/next-showings.md

 03:15PM OK K.O.!
 Let's Be Heroes - Do You Have Any More in the Back?
 03:30PM OK K.O.!
 Let's Be Heroes - My Dad Can Beat up Your Dad; Let's Have a Stakeout
 07:15PM We Bare Bears - Losing Ice
-07:30PM We Bare Bears - Cellie; Fashion Bears
+07:30PM We Bare Bears - Fashion Bears; Cellie

 ### Saturday, June 9th
 06:00AM Apple & Onion - The Perfect Team; A New Life
 06:30AM Apple & Onion - Tips; Falafel's Fun Day
-12:00PM Ben 10 - Xingo's Back; Bounty Ball
+12:00PM Ben 10 - Bounty Ball; Xingo's Back
 12:30PM OK K.O.!
 Let's Be Heroes - Rad Likes Robots; You Get Me
 04:00PM The Powerpuff Girls - Largo; Can't Buy Love
 05:00PM Teen Titans - X